fabiodimarco/tf-levenberg-marquardt/README.md

 ## Results on mnist dataset classification
 Common mnist classification test implemented in `test_mnist_classification.py` and [Colab](https://colab.research.google.com/github/fabiodimarco/tf-levenberg-marquardt/blob/main/tf-levenberg-marquardt.ipynb).
 The classification is performed using a Convolutional Neural Network with 1026 parameters.
 This time there were no particular benefits as in the previous case.
-Even if Levenberg–Marquardt converges with far fewer epochs than Adam, the longer execution time per step nullifies its advantages.
+Even if Levenberg-Marquardt converges with far fewer epochs than Adam, the longer execution time per step nullifies its advantages.
 However, both methods achieve roughly the same accuracy values on train and test set.

 Here the results with Adam for 300 epochs and learning_rate=0.01